-The INVEST COLLEGIATE Board, along with an architect, developer, and realtor, toured several sites in the greater Asheville/Buncombe County area from May 2012 - November 2012.
-Currently, we are partnering with Beacon Partners, a regional developer, to locate land or a facility within Buncombe County.
-Because of Beacon Partners understanding of the needs of charter schools and the board's experience in locating and opening other North Carolina charter schools in a variety of spaces including historic, office, and new campus construction, the IC Board remains confident in our ability to locate and deliver a facility in a timely manner in keeping with all aspects of the law including and not limited to the Educational Certificate of Occupancy.
+The INVEST COLLEGIATE Board, along with an architect, developer, and realtor, toured several sites in the greater Iredell County area from May 2012 - February 2013.
+Currently, we are partnering with Beacon Partners, a regional developer, to locate land or a facility within Iredell County.
+Because of Beacon Partners understanding of the needs of charter schools and the board's experience in locating and opening other North Carolina charter schools in a variety of spaces including historic, office, and new campus construction, the IC Board remains confident in our ability to locate and deliver a facility in a timely manner in keeping with including and not limited to the Educational aspects of the law all Certificate of Occupancy.